ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 ![open library](../../definitive-healthcare/azure-pipelines-cicd/images/open-library.png)

-5. Create a new variable group named 'stg-variables' and create the foolowing variables in that group as per the deployment configuration:-
+5. Create a new variable group named 'stg-variables' and create the following variables in that group as per the deployment configuration:-

-*Note:- For making sure what variables you will need to have in this variable group you can follow the guide given in the following link: [Environment Variables Guide](./vars-readme.md)*
+*Note:- For making sure what variables you will need to have in this variable group you can follow the guide provided in the following link: [Environment Variables Guide](./vars-readme.md)*